Working and Homeschooling – Should You Accept a Job If You’re Also Homeschooling Your Child?

 The first thing you’re going to want to do is accept the job itself, of course!
-While this may sound as easy as simply saying “yes” on a quick phone call, parents who have been manning the home-front for any length of time know that it can be easy to forget the proper etiquette involved in business world interactions.
+While this may sound as easy as simply saying yes on a quick phone call, parents who have been manning the home-front for any length of time know that it can be easy to forget the proper etiquette involved in business world interactions.

 For example, it’s okay when accepting a job to ask questions regarding what needs to be done before starting work.
 On the other hand, when you have an actual offer on the table it’s not the time to start haggling over salaries or work hours.

 It’s also important to remember that it’s okay to ask for a little time to consider the offer before responding with an answer.
-Here are a few more tips on how to accept job offers.

 Once you’ve accepted the job, it’s time to start sorting through your brand new schedule, figure out how to structure your time, and make sure that you’ve got a strategy in place for long-term sustainability for both your job and your homeschool.